 Dr Robert Koebner

-provides advice and direction to research projects and students supported by the Trust.
-Dr Koebner has over 20 years' experience in wheat genetics and beeding, having worked first at the Plant Breeding Institute in Cambridge (UK) and then until 2006 at the John Innes Centre, Norwich, UK, he has been associated with KT since 2006.
+Dr Robert Koebner provides advice and direction to research projects and students supported by the Kirkhouse Trust (KT).
+After over 20 years' experience as a wheat geneticist, first at the Plant Breeding Institute in Cambridge, UK, and later at the John Innes Centre, Norwich, UK, he has been associated with KT since 2006.

 Michael P. Timko is the Lewis and Clark Professor of Biology and Public Health Science, and Director of Human Biology DMP at the University of Virginia, USA.
 Dr Timko and his team In Virginia are researching the functional genomics of cowpea (Vigna unguiculata L.) and the molecular genetics of host plant and non-host plant resistance to parasitism by the root hemiparasite Striga gesnerioides and its relatives at the Timko Laboratory.

 Professor Timko provides scientific guidance and coordination to all KT's legume breeding programmes.
 His group provides short-term training to KT-funded African PIs and students.